Semantics - Embedded

 This can be accomplished using two features of the Parsing DSL:

-- CONSUME will return The IToken object consumed.
+- CONSUME will return the IToken object consumed.

 - SUBRULE will return the result of the grammar rule invoked.